bridget-basiq/developers/content/API-Reference/4+Routes/subscribe-to-route-updates.md

 <api-reference-actions url="https://playground.chargetrip.com/?page=routeUpdatedById"></api-reference-actions>

 ## Subscription
 The subscription service needs to be initiated with a `route ID`.
-From there on it will start calculating and based on your interval provide you with a route status.
+From there on it will start calculating and, based on your interval, provide you with a route status.
 For all possible statuses, see the [response section](/API-Reference/Routes/subscribe-to-route-updates#response) of this chapter.

 **Be aware** that if the route is computed before you subscribe to it, you will **not** receive any updates.
 This could happen when you create a short route.
 To prevent that scenario, [query the route details](/API-Reference/Routes/query-route-details) once right after you have set up the subscription.
 If the route is already calculated, `unsubscribe`.

 Last but not least, if your route supported any additional options you can now request them on the subscription response, as described here;

 ### Support alternative stations along a route
 If your [route mutation](/API-Reference/Routes/mutate-route) included the `stationsAlongRouteRadius` with a valid distance, you can now request the station details.
-To do so, you will need to add the `stationsAlongRoute` field with it's appropriate children.
+To do so, you will need to add the `stationsAlongRoute` field with its appropriate children.

 ### Support stations as waypoint
 If your [route mutation](/API-Reference/Routes/mutate-route) included stations in the `via` parameter, you will receive a route with additional stations as waypoints.
 These station as waypoints can be found inside the `route.leg`.